-This is an essential feature for call centers.
-Being able to scrutinize call durations, costs, and other useful metrics can help supervisors and managers make informed decisions on issues such as staffing and employee performance and training needs.
-Some of the best systems provide real-time statistics, letting you know what’s going on in the call center second by second.
+Some of the best call center systems provide real-time statistics, letting you know what’s going on in the call center second by second.
 Historical reporting allows you to compile hourly, daily, weekly, monthly and annual statistics for detailed long-term analysis.

-Useful for training and monitoring, call recording allows supervisors and operators to record and store phone calls as audio files on the server.
+Call recording is valuable for training and monitoring, allowing supervisors and operators to record and store phone calls as audio files on the server.
 However, the storage requirements for call recording can be quite large.
-Third-party hosted systems and cloud-hosted systems are better suited for this function, because they make it easy to upgrade the size of your storage space without buying new hardware.

 Editor’s note: Looking for a call center system?
 For help finding the right solution for your business, fill out the below questionnaire to have our vendor partners contact you with free information.